Adam Sinclair (actor)

-Adam Sinclair (born 18 April 1977) is a Scottish film and television actor.
+Adam Sinclair (born 18 April 1977) is a Scottish actor.
 He is best known for his role as Jason Jackson in Boyz Unlimited and starred in the television series Mile High and has appeared in supporting roles in films like Van Wilder 2: The Rise of Taj.

 Personal life

 Sinclair is originally from East Kilbride, Scotland.
 He met his wife, Michelle Kath, in Hawaii while working on the set of To End All Wars.
-Michelle is the daughter of Terry Kath, a founding member of the rock band Chicago, former stepdaughter of actor Kiefer Sutherland.
-Sinclair lives with his wife near Venice Beach, California.
-The couple have two sons, Hamish and Robert Quinn.
+Michelle is the daughter of Terry Kath, a founding member of the rock band Chicago, former stepdaughter of actor Kiefer Sutherland, and older half-sister of Sarah Sutherland.